 BB Defence vs BTN Open

 This sample range is for defending against a BTN 3bb open-raise.
 If the BTN open-raises smaller, we should defend wider, but more on that later.
-Note that the 3bet (re-raise) range is heavily-weighted towards high-equity holdings.
-It makes sense, not to 3bet-bluff speculative holdings in the majority of games since players are not folding as much as they are supposed to when facing 3bets.
+Note that the 3bet (re-raise) range is heavily weighted towards high-equity holdings.
+It makes sense, not to 3bet-bluff speculative holdings in most games since players are not folding as much as they should when facing 3bets.

 BB Defence vs Lojack Open